 START HERE Agency opens a Agency decides not to APA, statute or ballot docket. act and closes docket. proposition is Agency files a Notice of passed.
 It gives an The agency may let Rulemaking Docket agency authority to the docket lapse by Opening; it is published make rules. not filing a Notice of in the Register.
-Often Proposed rulemaking It may give an an agency will file the within one year. agency an exemption docket with the to the process or proposed rulemaking. portions thereof.
-Agency drafts proposed rule and Economic Impact Statement (EIS): informal public review/comment.
+Often Proposed rulemaking an agency will file the It may give an within one year. agency an exemption docket with the proposed rulemaking. to the process or portions thereof.
+Agency drafts proposed rule and Economic Impact Statement (EIS); informal public review/comment.
 Agency decides not to Agency files Notice of proceed and does not file Proposed Rulemaking. final rule with G.R.R.C.
 Notice is published in within one year after the Register. proposed rule is published.
-A.R.S. § 41-Notice of meetings may 1021(A)(4). be published in Reaister or included in Agency decides not to Preamble of Proposed proceed and files Notice Rulemaking. of Termination of Rulemaking for Agency opens publication in Register.
-A.R.S. § 41-1021(A)(2). comment period.
+A.R.S. § 41-1021(A)(4).
+Notice of meetings may be published in Agency decides not to Register or included in Preamble of Proposed proceed and files Notice of Termination of Rulemaking.
+Rulemaking for Agency opens publication in Register. comment period.
+A.R.S. § 41-1021(A)(2).
 Agency files Notice Oral proceeding and close of Agency decides not to proceed; files Notice of of Supplemental record.
 Comment period must last Proposed at least 30 days after publication Termination of Rulemaking.
 Notice of notice.
 Oral proceeding Rulemaking.
 May open published in (hearing) is held no sooner than a new Docket.
 Register.
 30 days after publication of notice of hearing Substantial change?
 If no change then Rule must be submitted for review or terminated within 120 days after the close of the record.
 A final rulemaking package is submitted to G.R.R.C. or A.G. for review.
 Contains final preamble, rules, and Economic Impact Statement.
 G.R.R.C. has 90 days to review and approve or return the rule package, in whole or in part; A.G. has 60 days.